CHC53315 Diploma of Mental Health

 • Choose your intake preference

-• Complete the Domestic Student Application Form (Ensure you include all required documentation)
+• Complete an Enrolment Form-Domestic Student (Ensure you include all required documentation)

-• Submit your application – Apply online or visit our campus.
+• Submit your Enrolment Form – Apply online or visit our campus.

 • Receive your Letter of Offer from MTI